xivanalysis/xivanalysis/README.md

 Modules from `core` are loaded first, followed by bosses, then jobs.

 Each group of modules is contained in its own folder, alongside any other required files.
-All groups besides `core` also require a `CONFIG.js`, which defines all required metadata for their analysis, including a reference to all the modules that should be loaded.
-These config files are referenced in `parser/AVAILABLE_CONFIG.js`
+All groups besides `core` also require an `index.js`, which provides a reference to all the modules that should be loaded.
+These index files are referenced in `parser/AVAILABLE_MODULES.js`

 ### Modules